yangli-io/cryptocurrency-dictionary/README.md

 Executable code that exists in some blockchains

 ### Proof of Work
-Doing work to proof legitimacy, for automated system this means doing computationally intense work.
+Doing work to prove legitimacy, for automated system this means doing computationally intense work.
 This is called mining.

+### Proof of Stake
+An alternative to Proof of Work whereby you lock a bunch of your coins to incentivise yourself not to cheat the system

 ### Mining
 Running a computer program which tries to find the answer to the next block.